avigloz/ahura/README.md

 In the sample configuration above, it may look as though the "keys" are merely filenames.
 In fact, they are not.

-Each "key" in the config is a _group name_, which means files across your project can re-use imports without needing to do so explicitly.
+Each "key" in the config is a _group name_, which means files across your project can re-use function imports without needing to do so explicitly.

 So, if I had a group called `utils` that uses functions from various packages that I want to re-use across files, I would simply do: